shabanakm/shabanakm.github.io/index.md

 ## Patent
 - Systems and methods for management of multi-perspective customer segments [US Patent 10,936,620, 2021](https://patents.google.com/patent/US10936620B2) (_**First inventor**_)

-## Services
-- Chaired the session _Curriculum and Instruction_ at AIED 2022
-- Member of India Chapter of Special Interest Group on Computer Science Education (iSIGCSE)
-- Chief coordinator of the Computer Science and Engineering (CSE) Research Symposium 2023, IIT Palakkad
-- Department coordinator of the Institute Research Scholars Day 2022, IIT Palakkad
-- As a teaching assistant for the courses _Artificial Intelligence Laboratory (2020, 2021), Data Structures and Algorithms Laboratory (2020)_ and _Introduction to Artificial Intelligence (2023)_, I helped conduct the weekly lab sessions and evaluate the student submissions.
-- As a teaching assistant for the course _Game Theory and Mechanism Design (2022)_, I helped evaluate assignments and exam scripts.
-- As a teaching assistant for the course _Technical Writing (2023)_, I prepared the lesson plan, course materials and assignments for the sessions on Introduction to LaTeX and Beamer for first year post-graduate students in the department of CSE.
-I also conducted the sessions and evaluated the assignments submitted by the students.

 ## Teaching experience
 - **Chief resource person at [Internzone - Introduction to Machine Learning](http://www.gecskp.ac.in/pdf/news/Internzone_Introduction_to_ML.pdf)**
   IEEE Kerala Section